auberginehill/get-exif-data/README.md

                         <h5>Parameter <code>-Force</code></h5>
                         <p>The <code>-Force</code> parameter affects the behaviour of Get-ExifData in two ways.
 If the <code>-Force</code> parameter is used with the...
                             <ol>
                                 <li><code>-Output</code> parameter, the CSV-file destination folder (defined with the <code>-Output</code> parameter) is created, without asking any further confirmations from the end-user.
-The new folder is created with the command <code>New-Item "$Output" -ItemType Directory -Force</code> which may not be powerfull enough to create a new folder inside any arbitrary (system) folder.
+The new folder is created with the command <code>New-Item "$Output" -ItemType Directory -Force</code> which may not be powerfull enough to create a new folder inside an arbitrary (system) folder.
 The Get-ExifData may gain additional rights, if it's run in an elevated PowerShell window (but for the most cases that is not needed at all).</li>
-                                <li><code>-Open</code> parameter, the CSV-file destination folder (defined with the <code>-Output</code> parameter) is opened regardless whether any new EXIF data was found or not.</li>
+                                <li><code>-Open</code> parameter, the CSV-file destination folder (defined with the <code>-Output</code> parameter) is opened in the default File Manager regardless whether any new EXIF data was found or not.</li>
                             </ol>
                         </p>
                     </li>